 Python Classes – Learn Object-Oriented Programming in Python

-Object-oriented programming (OOP) may be a programming model that organizes software design around data, or objects, instead of functions and logic.
-An object are often defined as a knowledge field that has unique attributes and behavior
+In this article, we’ll explore the fundamentals of object-oriented programming (OOP).
+OOP is a programming model that organizes software design around data, or objects, rather than functions and logic.
+This approach allows for more modular, reusable, and flexible code.
+An object can be defined as a data field that possesses unique attributes and behavior, encapsulating both data and methods that operate on the data.

 Python Classesclasses in python